leddits/deepstream_reference_apps/deepstream-bodypose-3d/README.md

 Application Options:
   -v, --version                     Print DeepStreamSDK version.
   --version-all                     Print DeepStreamSDK and dependencies version.
-  --input                           [Required] Input video address in URI format by starting with "rtsp://" or "file://", or USB camera device path like "/dev/video0".
+  --input                           [Required] Input video address in URI format by starting with "rtsp://" or "file://".
   --output                          Output video address.
 Either "rtsp://" or a file path is acceptable.
 If the value is "rtsp://", then the result video is published at "rtsp://localhost:8554/ds-test".
   --save-pose                       The file path to save both the pose25d and the recovered pose3d in JSON format.
   --conn-str                        Connection string for Gst-nvmsgbroker, e.g. <ip address>;<port>;<topic>.